-Thales Avionics is to supply the TopOwl Helmet Mounted Sight and Display (HMD), also fitted on the Tiger, NH90 and Rooivalk helicopters.
+Thales Avionics is the supplier of the TopOwl Helmet Mounted Sight and Display (HMD), also fitted on the Tiger, NH90 and Rooivalk helicopters.
+The HMD provides real-time mission-critical data and reduces workload on the pilot.
 The lightweight sight and display includes advanced visor projection with image intensifiers and forward-looking infrared.

 The primary navigation system is the US Navy embedded GPS inertial navigation system with an ARN-153 TACAN system and VHF/UHF direction finder.
 The cockpit is equipped with a digital map for navigation, threat display and in-flight mission planning.

 Integrated avionics of UH-1Y Huey Northrop Grumman was contracted to develop the integrated avionics system which includes controls, cockpit displays, communications, navigation, central mission computer and external stores and weapons management system.

 The automatic flight control system has a stability control augmentation system (SCAS) with fail passive four-axis control of pitch, roll, yaw and collective.